iffath02/elearning-website/README.md

-Project #2: Building Your First Full-stack Application

-Link to the Application:

-Overview
+#Learning Loop

-- A database backend web application
+Building a database backend web application uaing express.js

-- Building a CRUD app
+Link to the Application: https://learning-loop.onrender.com/

 Idea - E-learning Web Application
+The idea is to build a website that offers technical courses to users.
+There will be two kinds of users:
+- Learners (public)
+- Admins

+Functionalities Added:

+Generic:
-- Course Landing Page that has list of courses
+- Public can view the course landing page that has a list of all courses
 - Each course will have a category
+- They can login if account already exists
+- They can SignUp if account does not exist

+After Login
+Users can:
+- Add the course to the 'My Courses' page that is specific to the user
+- View all courses

+Admin can:
+- Create a new course
+- Edit a course
+- Delete a course
+- View all course

+Application Details:
+- Course Landing Page (CLP)
+- Course Details Page
+- Filter by Category Page
-- Course decription page with details of the course
+- Login page
-- Log in and sign up feature
+- Sign up page
-- If the user wants to do a course then he will have to purchase this course and the course will be added to his my courses tab
+- My Courses Page
+- Create New Course Page
+- Edit Course Page

 Technologies
 - HTML